 Dr. Saito received a Doctor of Chiropractic from Palmer College of Chiropractic in West Sunnyvale, CA, 1984.
-Dr. Saito has more than 12 years of experience in private practice in Hawaii.
-Dr. Saito was the Executive Director of the Hawaii State Chiropractic Association and is the President and CEO of Chiro First Hawaii, a chiropractic doctor provider organization.
+Dr. Saito has more than 15 years of experience in private practice in Hawaii and is the Executive Director of the Hawaii State Chiropractic Association.
+He is the President and CEO of Chiro First Hawaii, a chiropractic doctor provider organization.